aalias01/retail-returns-intelligence/models/MODEL_CARD.md

 ## Recommender

 The substitute recommender uses product-description embeddings plus ALS artifacts built offline.
 The published evaluation is Recall@10 0.093 and NDCG@10 0.046.
-For API serving, `scripts/build_api_artifacts.py` precomputes `models/invoice_substitutes.joblib` so Render can serve invoice lookups without loading recommender training libraries.
+For API serving, `scripts/build_api_artifacts.py` precomputes `models/invoice_substitutes.joblib` so the deployed API can serve invoice lookups without loading recommender training libraries.

 The current lookup rationale is content-only when served from the precomputed artifact.
 It reports content similarity, catalogue return rate, and whether the candidate appears in that customer's return history.